 How are Marijuana DUI Cases Different From Alcohol-Based Cases?

-Marijuana DUI cases differ from alcohol-related DUI cases because the “evidence” of impairment is not immediately observable.
+Marijuana DUI cases in Charleston differ from alcohol-related DUI cases because the “evidence” of impairment is not immediately observable.
 In an alcohol-related case, a breath sample can be obtained during the arrest process as evidence of impairment, but there is no “breath test” for the presence of marijuana.

 Typically, a law enforcement officer makes a subjective determination that someone is “under the influence” of marijuana based on highly subjective criteria, and possible proof of impairment via a urinalysis test or blood test is only realized weeks or months later after an arrest.
 Even when those test results come back from the government, they should still be reviewed for accuracy and reliability given the known, limited psychoactive properties of THC.
 Just because THC metabolite is in a DUI defendant’s blood or urine does not mean they were under the influence around the time the sample was taken.